 - Enable privacy-enhanced mode – once on, YouTube won’t store data about your website’s visitors unless they play the video.

-After customizing the video appearance, copy the iframe link on the right and paste it into the text editor of your WordPress page.
+Once customizing the video appearance, copy the iframe link on the right and paste it into the text editor of your WordPress page.

-Click ‘Update’ and revisit the page to make sure everything works as it should.
+Click update and revisit the page to make sure everything works as it should.

 The three options that YouTube provides us above are only some of the many options that we can use to customize our video.

-Extra Customization Options
+Additional Customization Options